WoltLab/docs.woltlab.com/pages/migration/wsc-52/migration_wsc-52_php.md

 ## Email Activation

 Starting with WoltLab Suite 5.3 the user activation status is independent of the email activation status.
-A user can be activated even though their mail is not confirmed (and therefore emails are not sent to the user).
+A user can be activated even though their email address has not been confirmed, preventing emails being sent to these users.
 Going forward the new `User::isEmailConfirmed()` method should be used to check whether sending automated emails to this user is acceptable.
 If you need to check the user's activation status you should use the new method `User::pendingActivation()` instead of relying on `activationCode`.
 To check, which type of activation is missing, you can use the new methods `User::requiresEmailActivation()` and `User::requiresAdminActivation()`.